Incentivising conservation through biodiversity-linked micropayments

 Location: Indonesia

-Project Timeline: Ongoing (2024-2025)
+Project Timeline: 2024-2025

 Summary

 Ocean Eye is a unique platform that conserves marine biodiversity by collecting data and financial payments for wildlife sightings.
-The platform enables marine tourists such as scuba divers, cruise, or resort clients to report animal sightings and make micro payments that benefit coastal communities.
-As a result, these payments incentivise locals to protect endangered or vulnerable species and ecosystems.
-By connecting the tourism industry further with conservation driven profits, Ocean Eye will build more sustainable and regenerative livelihood options, influencing good fishing practices.
+The platform enables marine tourists, including scuba divers, cruise passengers and resort clients to report wildlife sightings and make micro payments that directly benefit the surrounding coastal communities.

 Challenge